9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - Make ajax in widget when selecting article block to show a fail text.
-- Make freemius to block premium plugin if no license is active.

 - ### ✅ Todo Documentation